CMMC Level 2 Certification Checklist

 - Export-controlled information (ECI) includes information regulated for national security, foreign policy, anti-terrorism, or non-proliferation reasons.

-CMMC Level 2 requirements consist of 110 security controls listed in NIST SP 800-171 distributed across 17 control families.
+CMMC Level 2 requirements consist of security controls listed in NIST SP 800-171 distributed across applicable control families.

 What is the Difference Between CMMC Level 2 and NIST 800-171?

 The main difference between NIST 800 171 and CMMC Level 2 is that the former is set by the National Institute of Standards and Technology (NIST) as a security standard for CUI protection.
-At the same time, CMMC is a certification that is based on meeting the NIST 800-171 requirements.
+At the same time, CMMC is a certification based on meeting NIST SP 800-171 requirements.

-CMMC Level 2 closely maps to the 110 controls of NIST SP 800-171, with some additional practices.
-It requires documentation of security practices and policies to be in place and includes maturity elements that assess how well an organization has institutionalized its cybersecurity practices.
+CMMC Level 2 closely aligns with the control requirements in NIST SP 800-171, with some additional practices.
+It requires documenting security policies and practices and includes maturity elements that assess how well an organization has institutionalized its cybersecurity practices.
 CMMC Level 2 requires a third-party assessment from an accredited CMMC Third-Party Assessor Organization (C3PAO).

 CMMC 2.0.
 Level 2 Control Requirements